Which city is cheaper, Colorado Springs or Cincinnati?

 Should I visit Cincinnati or Colorado Springs?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Located on the north banks of the Ohio River, Cincinnati is the third largest city in Ohio having grown from its industrial heritage.
 It is situated in the southwest part of the state, separated from the Kentucky border by the river.
 The city is best known for its striking skyline and unique chili.